tecolicom/App-ansicolumn/README.md

     This option is convenient to look over many small files at once.

         ansicolumn -VHC1 *.txt | less

+    Filename is printed in a format given by **--filename-format** option.
+    Default is `: %s` so that making easy to move to next file by `^:` pattern search.

 - **-C**#, **--pane**=#